addievo/intrusionDetection/README.md

 ## Project Description

-The Intrusion Detection System consists of two main components: the CLI (Command-Line Interface) and the machine learning model.
-The CLI provides a user-friendly interface to interact with the system, including options to load data, train the model, save and load the model, perform predictions, and display graphs.
-The machine learning model is built using the Random Forest Classifier algorithm to classify network traffic as normal or anomalous.
+The IDS is designed to work with training data rather than live data from the system NIC.
+It utilizes the KDDCup'99 dataset, which is a widely used benchmark dataset for evaluating intrusion detection systems.

+The system consists of two main components: the command-line interface (CLI) and the model.

+The CLI allows users to perform various actions such as loading the data, training the model, saving and loading the model, making predictions, and displaying graphs.

+It provides a convenient way to interact with the IDS and perform different tasks based on the user's requirements.

+The model component uses a Random Forest Classifier algorithm for training and predicting network intrusions.

+It preprocesses the data by encoding categorical features, applying imputation for missing values, and scaling the features.
+The trained model can then be used to make predictions on new test data.

 ## Project Structure